Best Golf Push Carts Reviewed & Rated for Quality

 10. Clicgear Rovic RV1C

 This is a matter of preference.
-Number seven on this list--the other Clicgear push cart--features a foot brake system.
+Number seven on this list--the other Clicgear product--features a foot brake system.
 Both systems do that job.
-The handbrake system may be easier for some, while the foot brake one can offer peace of mind to those who are a bit more paranoid about the prospect of their push cart rolling away and causing damage to things and people.
+The handbrake system may be easier for some, while the foot brake one can offer peace of mind to those who are a bit more paranoid about the prospect of their bag rolling away and causing damage to things and people.

 Despite its bare-bones design, it still offers a few extras that can come in handy.
 It offers the same two accessory tabs that number seven offers, for example.
 And an umbrella holder too.
 And a cup holder too.
 As far as convenience goes, this ranks high.